LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 - planning

 ---
-This week we completed sprint 1 of the project, looking at planning services across three councils.
+This week we completed Sprint #1 of the project, looking at planning services across three councils.
 As well as user research interviews with 18 members of the public there were stakeholder interviews with 6 staff in councils, and a stack of data gathering to get completed.

 ## Show and Tell

 Friday saw us bring together initial findings from the week and a chance for all participating councils to get early headlines.

-We had 10 people on the Hangout, including Andrew, one of the Planning team from Oxford, who was able to jump in and answer a question arising from the research.
+We had 10 people on the Hangout, including Andrew from the Planning team from Oxford, who was able to jump in and answer a question arising from the research.

 Although we'd captured the event on video, our sound recording didn't work out, so instead the slides are presented below, and we go into a bit more detail about the work after that.